 The current winter gas demand has been accelerating due to strong economic recovery, household coal-to-gas switching, relaxed gas allocation to non-prioritised sectors and cold snaps.

 Logistical issues added to the price hike this season.
 Cold weather disrupted LNG transport, as roads were frozen.
-In addition, a fire at Guangxi Beihai LNG terminal in southern China forced the facility, which has a maximum receiving capacity of 6 million tonnes per annum (mmtpa), meant it had to cease operations until late December.
+In addition, a fire at Guangxi Beihai LNG terminal in southern China forced the facility, which has a maximum receiving capacity of six million tonnes per annum (mmtpa), meant it had to cease operations until late December.

-Ms Huang said that city gas distributors, small industrial and transport end-users are most affected by the price surge.
+Ms Huang said city gas distributors, small industrial and transport end-users are most affected by the price surge.

 “Upstream suppliers’ top priority is to safeguard residential and space heating demand.
 Non-prioritised users faced piped gas cuts at short notice,” she said.